tomerraviv95/meta-viterbinet/README.md

 ### channel

 Includes all relevant channel functions and classes.
-The class in "channel_dataset.py" implements the main class for aggregating pairs of (transmitted,received) pairs.
+The class in "channel_dataset.py" implements the main class for aggregating pairs of (transmitted,received) samples.
 In "channel.py", the ISI AWGN channel is implemented. "channel_estimation.py" is for the calculation of the h values.
 Lastly, the channel BPSK modulator lies in "channel_modulator.py".

 ### detectors